deepkit-rest/rest/src/rest/README.md

 }
 ```

-Detailed Actions are Actions with a path parameter suffixed, which is `:pk` by default.
+Detailed Actions will be suffixed with a path parameter, which is `:pk` by default.

-The path parameter name can be customized when decorating the Resource:
+The path parameter name can be customized via `@rest.lookup()`:

 ```ts
 @rest.resource(Book).lookup("id")
 ```

-The decoration above will make Detailed Actions suffixed with a `:id` path parameter.

 ## Action Context

-Action Context is a provider provided in `http` scope which offers a lot of information about the current Resource and Action that might be used during a REST API responding process.
+Action Context is provided in `http` scope, offering easy access to a lot of information about the current Resource and Action that might be used during a REST API responding process.

 ```ts
 class MyService {